What is Pharmacovigilance?

 - To keep our patient safe

-- To track our products and give documentary evidence of other effects.
+- To monitor our products and document other effects.

 - To comply with the current standards and regulations given by the health authorities.

-- When unwanted effect occurs, during or after the use of any of our products.
+- When an unwanted effect occurs, during or after the use of any of our products.

 - Reports can be oral or written (phone call, interview, letter, e-mail, etc.)

-- Patient ID information: Name initials, age, sex, weight and height if possible.
+- Patient –identifying information: Name initials, age, sex, weight and height if possible.

 - Description of the adverse event (s).

 - Medication: Name, dose, treatment time.
-It is important to mention if you also used another associated medicine.
+It is important to mention if the patientalso used another concomitant medicine.